KM4HQZ/road-trip-planner/README.md

 4. **Multiple Routes**: Use `--via` to create interesting return routes instead of backtracking with `--roundtrip`.

-5. **Mobile Navigation**: Transfer the `.gpx` file to your phone and import it into Magic Earth or OsmAnd for turn-by-turn navigation with all POIs.
+5. **Mobile Navigation**: Transfer the `.gpx` file to your phone and import it into OsmAnd for turn-by-turn navigation with all POIs.

 6. **Cache**: The script caches geocoding results, so subsequent runs with the same cities will be faster.